WorldCereal/worldcereal-classification/README.md

 #### Option 1: Run on Terrascope

 You can use a preconfigured environment on [**Terrascope**](https://terrascope.be/en) to run the workflows in a Jupyter notebook environment.
 Just register as a new user on Terrascope or use one of the supported EGI eduGAIN login methods to get started.
+Once you are prompted with "Server Options", make sure to select the "Worldcereal" image.

 [![Terrascope Environment](https://img.shields.io/badge/run%20on-Terrascope-blue)](https://terrascope-url)